 According to IRS documents seen by The Los Angeles Times, Avenatti reported $1.9 million in personal income in 2009, but did not pay his $570,000 tax bill.
 He also did not pay the $282,000 worth of taxes he owed in 2010, after reporting that he earned $1.2 million.

 The report claims the high-profile attorney filed no personal income tax returns in any of the following years, despite fattening his bank accounts by $18 million.
-Proving no fan of the IRS, Avenatti has allegedly not paid taxes for Avenatti & Associates either.
+Avenatti has allegedly not paid taxes for Avenatti & Associates either.

-Here’s a look at what Avenatti is said to have bought with his money, instead of paying his taxes, as detailed by the LA Times:
+Here’s a look at what Avenatti is said to have bought with his money, instead of paying his taxes, as detailed by the Los Angeles Times:

 Neiman Marcus purchases: $217,000